 If you have tooth pain or swelling that is preventing you from eating or enjoying regular activities, you should see a medical professional or make an appointment for emergency dental care.
 If you are experiencing any of the following symptoms, see an ER doctor as quickly as possible:

 - You have a high fever

 - You have difficulty swallowing

-Visit one of our emergency center locations for dental emergencies.
+Visit one of our closest emergency centers in Texas for dental emergencies.
 We can help you start feeling better so that you can continue to live a pain-free life.

 See also: Do emergency rooms handle dental emergencies?
 Additional information about dental emergencies are available here.